 The Healthy Muffin Recipe You Need to Try

 With the plethora of healthy muffin recipes on this website, I realize that it might seem a bit superfluous to add another, to which I say, can we ever have too much time with loved ones?
 Or hugs?
 Or healthy breakfasts?
 I think not!

 And while I have a few different oatmeal muffin options—Healthy Blueberry Muffins, Banana Oatmeal Muffins, Maple Oatmeal Muffins—and even more non-oatmeal muffin options—Healthy Banana Muffins, Healthy Zucchini Muffins, ALL OF THESE MUFFINS—I did not have a recipe to suit what I was most craving: a good, old-fashioned applesauce muffin.

 This craving seemed perfectly reasonable.
-I set out to make the Very Best Applesauce Muffins in the land.
+I set out to make the very best muffins in the land.

 Ta-da!
 Today’s recipe is it.